jackunion/tooloud/README.md

         z = 0;
         // fixing one of the coordinates turns 3D noise into 2D noise
         // fixing two of the coordinates turns 3D noise into 1D noise
+        // fixed coordinate will serve as a seed, i.e. you'll get different results for different values

         // Scale:
         var scale = 10;